PonzhiAghan/Data-Analytics-Portfolio/README.txt

 The SQL Murder Mystery project involved using SQL queries to solve a fictional murder case that took place in SQL city.
 By analyzing a database containing evidence, witness testimonies, and suspect information, I formulated queries to uncover clues, identify suspects, and ultimately determine the perpetrator of the crime.
 Through deductive reasoning and careful analysis of the data, I successfully solved the mystery and identified the culprit behind the murder.

-### Project 4: Brief description of the project, including the problem statement, methodologies used, and key findings.

-### Project 5: Brief description of the project, including the problem statement, methodologies used, and key findings.

 Each project folder contains: